 The lemon is high in vitamin C, and ginger helps us sweat out the toxins in the body, which is useful if we have a cold or flu.
 Ginger is also helpful for settling upset stomachs, dizziness, nausea, vomiting and cold sweats.

-Cytoplan Immunovite is a combination immune boosting supplement
+Cytoplan Immunovite is a combination immune-supporting supplement

 In 2020, Cytoplan added improved products –

 Cytoplan Immune Complete 1 – All-encompassing multivitamin, mineral and phytonutrient complex incorporating optimal levels of key immune-supporting nutrients and excellent all-round vitamin and mineral levels.
 This product contains iron and is ideally suited to teenagers and menstruating women.
 Immune Complete 1 includes a powerful combination of nutrients, including vitamins A, C and D, selenium, zinc, beta-glucan, quercetin, resveratrol and N-Acetyl-Cysteine.
-(Cytoplan Immune Complete 2 is the same as one but without the iron.)
+(Cytoplan Immune Complete 2 is the same as one, but without the iron.)

 I can order this for you if required.